lean-delivery/ansible-role-java/README.md

       - `chocolatey` Windows specific package manager (Supported OpenJDK: JDK 11,12 or JRE 8)
       - `local` Local artifact stored on ansible master (can be used as cache for other transport)
       - `s3` Download artifact from s3 bucket (Linux clients only, for Windows please use other transports)
       - `sapjvm-fallback` fetching artifact from SAP site.
+      - `zulu-fallback` fetching artifact from AZUL site.
       - `openjdk-fallback` fetching artifact from jdk.java.net.
          This is default value for `transport` variable

         **Notice** using `s3` transport requires specific packages to be installed on target host: